camgraff/tmux-schmooze/README.md

 ```
 Choose from a list of sessions

+Press `Enter` to attach to the chosen window or session.

 ## TODOS:
 - [ ] more configurability for entry formats
 - [ ] add mappings for deleting/renaming